-Hamersley Gorge is famous for a reason, and really does look like the iconic photographs.
-Sparkling turquoise water, a smooth rock frame which looks like it has been hand shaped to perfection.
-And shaped to perfection is has been, but by mother nature, with water and time.
+Hamersley Gorge is famous for a reason and really does look like the iconic photographs.
+Sparkling turquoise water, a smooth rock frame that looks like it has been hand-shaped to perfection.
+And shaped to perfection it has been, but by mother nature, with water and time.

 Hamersley Gorge Walks

 From the carpark above there are some accessible sections and recreational areas to use, including concrete ramps to access the upper viewing area of the gorge and the amenities.

 The 400m hike to get into the gorge is short and includes rock staircases most of the way so it isn’t too challenging.
 However, it can be steep in sections and like anywhere in Karijini care should be taken.
 This walk is also suitable for families, as it is a less difficult descent than some of the other gorges.

 There are 2 other main walks in Hamersley Gorge:

 - Hamersley Gorge Walk (1km, 3 hour return)